just1689/chui/README.md

-# chisel-tui
+# chui
-A small wrapper about chisel.
+A small wrapper about <a href="https://github.com/jpillora/chisel">Chisel</a>.
 The goal of this project is to make it easier to work with chisel for development purposes for example.

 ## Generate config file
 ```bash